Your Complete Guide to Spanish Demonstrative Adjectives and Pronouns

 Aquello es bonito. — That thing over there is pretty.

-There are also some very common expressions that make use of these pronouns.
+Some very common expressions make use of these pronouns, too:

 - ¡Eso! — That’s it!
 (Someone’s given you the right answer.)